learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Here's how the two services interact with each other and the Kubernetes API:

-1. At startup, an API service reads the Service Account token and keeps it in memory.
+1. At startup, an API component reads the Service Account token and keeps it in memory.
-1. The API service calls the data store passing the token as an HTTP header — i.e. `X-Client-Id`.
+1. The API component calls the data store passing the token as an HTTP header — i.e. `X-Client-Id`.
-1. When the data store receives a request from the API component, it reads the token from the `X-Client-Id` header and issues a request to the Token Review API to check its validity.
+1. When the data store receives a request, it reads the token from the `X-Client-Id` header and issues a request to the Token Review API to check its validity.
-1. If the response is authenticated, the data store service replies with a successful message, otherwise a 401 error.
+1. If the response is authenticated, the data store component replies with a successful message, otherwise a 401 error.

 The following diagram represents the above call flow: